What are Progressive Web Apps?

 The web is an incredible platform.
-Its mix of ubiquity across devices and operating systems, its user-centered security model, and the fact that neither its specification nor its implementation is controlled by a single company makes the web a unique platform to develop software on.
+Its mix of ubiquity across devices and operating systems, its user-centered security model, and the fact that neither its specification nor its implementation are controlled by a single company makes the web a unique platform to develop software on.
 Combined with its inherent linkability, it's possible to search it and share what you've found with anyone, anywhere.
 Whenever you go to a website, it's up-to-date, and your experience with that site can be as ephemeral or as permanent as you'd like.
 Web applications can reach anyone, anywhere, on any device with a single codebase.

-The three app pillars
+The three app pillars #

 The web is quite capable in its own right today.
 For example, you can build a hyper-local video chat app using WebRTC, geolocation, and push notifications.
-You can make that app installable and take those conversations virtual with WebGL and WebVR.
-With the introduction of Web Assembly, developers can tap into other ecosystems, like C, C++, and Rust, and bring decades of work and capabilities to the web too.
-Squoosh.app, for instance, leverages this for its advanced image compression.
+You can make that app installable and take its conversations virtual with WebGL and WebVR.
+With the introduction of WebAssembly, developers can tap into other ecosystems, such as C, C++, and Rust, and bring decades of work and capabilities to the web.
+Squoosh.app, for instance, uses this for its advanced image compression.

-Until recently, only native apps could really lay claim to these capabilities.
+Until recently, only platform-specific apps could really lay claim to these capabilities.
 While some capabilities are still out of the web's reach, new and upcoming APIs are looking to change that, expanding what the web can do with features like file system access, media controls, app badging, and full clipboard support.
-All of these capabilities are built with the web's secure, user-centric permission model, ensuring that going to a website is never a scary proposition for users.
+All of these capabilities are built with the web's secure, user-centric permission model, ensuring that going to a website is never scary for users.

-Between modern APIs, Web Assembly, and new and upcoming APIs, web applications are more capable than ever, and those capabilities are only growing.
+Between modern APIs, WebAssembly, and new and upcoming APIs, web applications are more capable than ever, and those capabilities are only growing.

 A reliable Progressive Web App feels fast and dependable regardless of the network.

 Speed is critical for getting users to use your experience.
 In fact, as page load times go from 1 second to ten seconds, the probability of a user bouncing increases by 123%.
 Performance doesn't stop after the

 Finally, reliable applications need to be usable regardless of network connection.
 Users expect apps to start up on slow or flaky network connections or even when offline.
-They expect the most recent content they've interacted with, like media tracks or tickets and itineraries, to be available and usable even if getting a request to your server is hard.
+They expect the most recent content they've interacted with, such as media tracks or tickets and itineraries, to be available and usable even if getting a request to your server is hard.
 When a request isn't possible, they expect to be told there's trouble instead of silently failing or crashing.

 Installed Progressive Web Apps run in a standalone window instead of a browser tab.
 They're launchable from on the user's home screen, dock, taskbar, or shelf.
 It's possible to search for them on a device and jump between them with the app switcher, making them feel like part of the device they're installed on.

 New capabilities open up after a web app is installed.
-Keyboard shortcuts usually reserved when running in the browser, become available.
+Keyboard shortcuts, usually reserved when running in the browser, become available.
 Progressive Web Apps can register to accept content from other applications, or to be the default application to handle different types of files.

 When a Progressive Web App moves out of a tab and into a standalone app window, it transforms how users think about it and interact with it.

-The best of both worlds
+The best of both worlds #

 At their heart, Progressive Web Apps are just web applications.
 Using progressive enhancement, new capabilities are enabled in modern browsers.
 Using service workers and a web app manifest, your web application becomes reliable and installable.
 If the new capabilities aren't available, users still get the core experience.

 The numbers don't lie!
 Companies that have launched Progressive Web Apps have seen impressive results.
 For example, Twitter saw a 65% increase in pages per session, 75% more Tweets, and a 20% decrease in bounce rate, all while reducing the size of their app by over 97%.
 After switching to a PWA, Nikkei saw 2.3 times more organic traffic, 58% more subscriptions, and 49% more daily active users.
-Hulu replaced their native desktop experience with a Progressive Web App and saw a 27% increase in return visits.
+Hulu replaced their platform-specific desktop experience with a Progressive Web App and saw a 27% increase in return visits.

 Progressive Web Apps provide you with a unique opportunity to deliver a web experience your users will love.
-Using the latest web features to bring native-like capabilities and reliability, Progressive Web Apps allow what you build to be installed by anyone, anywhere, on any device with a single codebase.
+Using the latest web features to bring enhanced capabilities and reliability, Progressive Web Apps allow what you build to be installed by anyone, anywhere, on any device with a single codebase.